macote/ImgVw/README.md

 This project is compatible with:
 - Visual Studio 2017
-- Eclipse Neon CDT with MinGW (GCC 6.3.0)
+- Eclipse CDT with MinGW (GCC 6.3.0)

 ## Usage